 Ranching is an important economic & cultural driver

 Ranching has a rich heritage in Gunnison County, with the first cattlemen arriving in the late 1800's shortly after the first miners.
 Some of those early ranching families still work the land in Gunnison County, with five generations or more having raised cattle here.
+With the industry’s close ties to public lands, there needs to be thoughtful consideration to ensure ranching remains viable and feasible.

 Many of Gunnison County’s ranching families have chosen to permanently protect their private lands with conservation easements.
 In many cases, the GPLI proposed protections for public lands are adjacent to these conserved lands – creating an opportunity to protect lands from the valley floors to the mountain tops in Gunnison County.